 Students who enrolled in an eligible program in the Summer term after Year 2, including transfer students, may be considered for admission to the ASIP stream of their program for the Fall term of Year 3.
 Students considering this option should be aware of the following:

-Please note, only the below programs have a Year 3 entry option for Fall 2023.
-The remaining ASIP-eligible programs introduced in Fall 2023 will allow Year 3 entry starting in Fall 2024 with no exceptions.
+- To be eligible for Year 3 entry in Fall 2023, students must be enrolled in one of the following programs and meet the eligibility criteria listed below.
+Only the below programs have a Year 3 entry option for Fall 2023.
+The remaining ASIP-eligible programs introduced in Fall 2023 allow Year 3 entry starting in Fall 2024 with no exceptions.

 - Book & Media Studies – completion of BMS100H1, BMS200Y1 and BMS201H1